-- a) choose to remain anonymous while making a disclosure, over the course of the investigation and after the investigation is finalised, and - b) refuse to answer questions that the Whistleblower believes could reveal their identity at any time, including during follow-up conversations with Sunwater.
+- a) choose to remain anonymous while making a disclosure, over the course of any investigation and after any investigation is finalised, and - b) refuse to answer questions that the Whistleblower believes could reveal their identity at any time, including during follow-up conversations with Sunwater.

-A Whistleblower should enable and maintain ongoing two-way communications, even if they wish to remain anonymous, so that Sunwater can appropriately investigate the matter.
+A Whistleblower should enable and maintain ongoing two-way communications, even if they wish to remain anonymous, so that Sunwater can appropriately investigate the matter (if required).